-Companies need to re-think their business value proposition to meet the customers changing needs, re-assess which products and services can best deliver on that value proposition, and change how they communicate those values.
+Companies need to rethink their business value proposition for their customers, re-assess which products and services can best deliver on that value proposition, and change how they communicate those values.

 The important thing is to build what customers want, will use, and drives their satisfaction and repeat business.
 To understand what that is and how your product fits those needs, follow our five steps and start to plan how to incorporate digital selling.